marcusvaltonen/python-droneposelib/README.md

 List will be updated.

 ## Installation
-A pre-alpha release soon be available at PyPi, and can be installed using
+A pre-alpha release is available at PyPi, and can be installed using
 ```bash
     $ pip install droneposelib
 ```